zoohackathon/responsibuyer/README.md

 ## Challenge and Approach

-Our submission is for [Challenge #3: Build an app that provides an example of an Awesome Hackathon submission](http://example.com/this-also-goes-nowhere).
+Our submission is for [Challenge #7.
+Decrease Purchase of Illegal Wildlife Products](https://hackpad.com/Zoohackathon-2016-Problem-Statements-DrI1FDhgStH#:h=7.-Decrease-Purchase-of-Illega).

 Our approach for satisfying this challenge was to: